 SEEQS strives to create a seamless connection between academic content and real-world application through project-based learning.
-As a fundamental part of the SEEQS experience, students participate in an interdisciplinary, project-based, year-long course designed around examining an Essential Question of Sustainability.
+As a fundamental part of the SEEQS experience, students participate in an interdisciplinary, project-based, year-long course designed around examining an Essential Question of Sustainability (EQS).

-Consistent with SEEQS’ belief that students learn best when they take ownership of their learning, the “curriculum” for EQS courses will be flexible and fluctuating.
-EQS course offerings will be guided by the SEEQS Sustainability Skills, as well as by the disciplinary and pedagogical expertise of the EQS teachers, and the availability of community partnerships.
+Consistent with SEEQS’s belief that students learn best when they take ownership of their learning, the “curriculum” for EQS courses is flexible and fluctuating.
+EQS course offerings are guided by the interests and desires of students and teachers, the disciplinary and pedagogical expertise of the EQS teachers, and the availability of community partnerships.

 EQS Camp is a days-to week-long series of field trips to local community partners whose work relates to the Essential Question.
 Through this experience and their own personal interests, students refine the broad Essential Question into a project of their own design, exploring their interests and learning in a real-world context.